RicardoCst/LethalLevelLoader-SyncFix/Thunderstore/README.md

 **LethalLevelLoader**
 --
-**TEMPORARY VERSION ONLY -- THIS BUILD IMPLEMENTS FIXES BY WHITESPIKE NO LONG TERM COMMITMENT**

 **A Custom API to support the manual and dynamic integration of all forms of custom content in Lethal Company.**